 There was more, too.
 The other ballad on the album, A Stroke of Luck, provided a breather at the mid-point and was a gorgeous, swooning track that frankly was better than Milk by a mile.
 Two other brilliant tracks – rarely played live in a long while, that’s for sure – were tucked away near the close of the album, too.
 My Lover’s Box was another quietLOUD take, dominated by the plaintive cry of a chorus from Manson that took the age-old trope of bringing together sex and religion, before the track explodes in a glitterburst of near-ecstasy, taking us into the equally brilliant Fix Me Now.
-A counterpoint lyrically to the bravado of the earlier songs (and singles in particular), this is a cry for help (of sorts), needing a white knight after all to get through those bad days.
+A counterpoint lyrically to the bravado of the earlier songs (and singles in particular), this is a cry for help (of sorts), needing a white knight, after all, to get through those bad days.
 Yet again, though, this song is all about the astounding chorus, which hits ridiculous heights with the use of multiple Shirleys.

-As I realised a few years back when seeing the band for the first time in sixteen years, us Garbage fans are a dedicated bunch.
-Perhaps some of this stems not only from the quality of the songs, but also what the band did with their material.
+As I realised a few years back when seeing the band for the first time in sixteen years, we Garbage fans are a dedicated bunch.
+Perhaps some of this stems not only from the quality of the songs but also from what the band did with their material.
 Like the succession of collectable, startlingly-designed single releases, the great B-sides (the cover of The Jam’s Butterfly Collector that backed Queer in particular is extraordinary), and their – compared to many other bands of the time – rare live appearances, which meant you really had to make an effort to see them live for a while.
-But back to those songs – without such a glorious album, they would never have had the springboard that saw them, a good few years later, even perform the opening theme for a James Bond film, and Shirley Manson become an actress too for a while.
+But back to those songs – without such a glorious album, they would never have had the springboard that saw them, a good few years later, even perform the opening theme for a James Bond film, and Shirley Manson becomes an actress too for a while.

-Ok, so not all that they did afterward was appreciated at the time, but maybe I needed some distance from it to love some of the later material – as I, I’m sure like many others, always used this debut as a yardstick that nothing else ever matched up to.
+Ok, so not all that they did afterwards was appreciated at the time, but maybe I needed some distance from it to love some of the later material – as I, I’m sure like many others, always used this debut as a yardstick that nothing else ever matched up to.
 That last album (Not Your Kind of People) a few years ago, though, was actually very good indeed, and seemed to kickstart a rush of interest, and likely a bit of nostalgia too, in the band again for many.

-And twenty years on from that debut, the cycle apparently begins again in 2015, with a handful of dates already in Central America, surely more elsewhere to come, and apparently a sixth album too.
+And twenty years on from that debut, the cycle apparently begins again in 2015, with a handful of dates already in Central America, surely more elsewhere to come, and apparently the sixth album too.
 Bring it on.